Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Step Five: Get Your Documents Translated into English

-If English is not the language of your home country, then any documents that you need to include in your application have to be translated into English.
+If English is not your first language, any documents you need to include in your application must be translated into English.
 This can be done either in Australia or in your home country and remember that there will be a cost involved that you will have to budget for.

-If you are looking for a certified translator, you can find them here.
+If you are looking for a certified translator in Australia, you can find them here.

 Step Six: Apply for Your Temporary Partner Visa